 When it comes to meals for Berks County Eats, I’ve found that some of best meals are the ones that are unplanned.
 They are the places we go on the spur of the moment or out of necessity.

 Recently, we had to make a trip to the Berks County Recycling Center to drop off some old electronics.
 The Recycling Center is located near the new Reading Fairgrounds and Berks Heim.
-There are no restaurants in the immediate area, but there a few that are nearby on Route 183, including Plum Creek Farm (which we visited in July) and the Blue Marsh Italian Restaurant.
+There are no restaurants in the immediate area, but there a few that are nearby on Route 183, including Plum Creek Farm and the Blue Marsh Italian Restaurant.

 Blue Marsh Italian Restaurant – formerly the Blue Marsh Canteen – is owned and operated by the same group as Gino’s Cafe and Gino’s Grille in Shillington.

 Last year, we paid a visit to Gino’s Grille to try their new wood-fired pizza.
 It was a good, but slow meal.
 The menu at Blue Marsh had some similarities so it seemed like a good place to try, especially being just five minutes away.

 We arrived around 11:30 a.m. for an early lunch.
 When Jakob is along, we try to eat early so he doesn’t become too much of a distraction (or nuisance) to other patrons.
 Having the dining room to ourselves is just fine with us.

 Apparently we were the earliest Saturday customers ever for our server Kailey.
 She told us that she has never really had anyone before 2:30.